 Conversely, as one ascends from depth, the pressure is decreased at the same rate.
 Boyle's law states that if the absolute temperature remains constant, the volume of a gas varies inversely as the absolute pressure.
 Because water temperature remains within a small absolute range, as a diver descends in the water, the air-filled spaces decrease in volume proportionately.
 As the diver ascends, the air-filled spaces increase in volume proportionately.
 Since we double the pressure from the surface to 33 ft of seawater and not again until 99 ft of seawater, the greatest pressure and volume changes occur closest to the surface.
 With the exception of decompression sickness, most divers' problems occur in the shallow depths, even as shallow as 4 ft of seawater.

 Dalton's law of partial pressure states that in a mixture of gases (eg, air), the total pressure exerted by that mixture is equal to the sum of the partial pressures of each gas in the mixture.
 Both nitrogen and oxygen, composing most of the air we breathe, increase in partial pressure as the ambient pressure increases.
 Henry's law of solubility of gases states that as the partial pressure of a gas increases, more of that gas is dissolved in the surrounding liquid until saturation occurs.
-Since oxygen is utilized in metabolism, nitrogen, which is metabolically inert, ...
+Since oxygen is utilized in metabolism, nitrogen, which is metabolically inert, is ...